smartcontractkit/documentation/docs/resources/link-token-contracts.md

 | Symbol         | LINK                                                                                                                                                                                                                 |
 | Decimals       | 18                                                                                                                                                                                                                   |

-## Kovan (Deprecated)
+### Kovan testnet (Deprecated)

-The Kovan network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#kovan) and is no longer supported.
-[Goerli](#goerli) is the recommended testnet for Chainlink on Ethereum.
+> 🚧 The Kovan network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#kovan) and is no longer supported.
+[Goerli](#goerli-testnet) is the recommended testnet for Chainlink on Ethereum.

-> 🚰 Kovan Faucets
->
-> Testnet LINK are available from https://faucets.chain.link/kovan
-> Testnet ETH are available from https://faucets.chain.link/kovan
+Testnet LINK and ETH are available at [faucets.chain.link](https://faucets.chain.link/kovan).

 | Parameter      | Value                                                                                                                                                                                                               |
 | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |